Table of Contents

 Introduction

 Communication is one of the keys to a successful partnership.
-At ArtsPool, we’re here to empower you, our members, with the tools needed to effectively communicate with our staff and each other.
-In this guide, you’ll find ways to communicate that will strengthen our work together, and other ways we hope you’ll use sparingly.
+At ArtsPool, we’re here to empower our members with the tools needed to effectively communicate with our staff and each other.
+In this guide, you’ll find ways to communicate that will strengthen our work together.

 Your team at a glance